prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 We used :func:`~prody.proteins.parsePDB` function to parse a PDB file.
 This returned a :class:`~prody.atomic.AtomGroup` instance.
-We made a copy of alpha carbons of select residues for analysis.
+We made a copy of Cα atoms of select residues for analysis.

 |more| See :ref:`selections` on making selections.